neil-cse/sql_training/sql_training.md

 What is Albion?

 Albion is an internal tool developed within research at CSE.
-You can find at albion.r.cse.org.uk (need to be on VPN or in the office).
+You can find it at http://albion.r.cse.org.uk (need to be on VPN or in the office).
 It brings together datasets about households, addresses and buildings in the UK, processes them to be easier to use (cleaning up free text fields and so on, address-matching), and combines them together.

 On top of this, several models have been made that use the Albion datasets to do things like: